Get Screened

 Your symptoms may be caused by something other than cancer but to know for sure you can speak to your healthcare provider.
 Learn more about signs and symptoms at MyHealth.Alberta.ca.

-The Fecal Immunochemical Test (FIT) is used to screen for colorectal cancer in people aged 50 to 74 who have an average (or normal) risk for getting the disease.
+The fecal immunochemical test (FIT) is used to screen for colorectal cancer in people aged 50 to 74 who have an average (or normal) risk for getting the disease.
 People with an average risk have no personal or family history of the disease.
 Anyone aged 50 to 74 who is at average risk should screen with FIT every year.
-Talk to your healthcare provider about your personal risk factors and if FIT is the right test for you.

 What to expect with FIT